 There’s power in appreciating the female body—everything she does.
 Through her, we can evolve, connect, work, play, dream, and bring life into this world.
 Our bodies are nothing short of magical.
 But it’s easy to take our physical being for granted.
 In turn, we get caught up in unhealthy behaviors: too much (or too little) exercise, inadequate rest, chronic stress, and under-nourishment.
-Our bodies deserve the same care we give to others—especially as women.
-But in order to take care of ourselves, we need to understand our fifth vital sign.
-The menstrual cycle.
-And once we understand it, we need to master it.
-As humans, we’ve evolved to master the earth’s seasons—why not learn how to use your body’s natural cycles in a similar way?
+However, taking care of ourselves is paramount for everything from conception to longevity.
+And where does that begin?
+With the menstrual cycle.
 Like the seasons, you can treat your period as a guide for your life.
-In today’s article, you’ll learn how to master your menstrual cycle.
+Time to learn how to master your menstrual cycle.

 As women, our bodies work similarly to the seasons.
 At certain times of the month, our energy rises and falls.
 We may feel more abundant (spring and summer).
 Other weeks, we may crave solitude (fall and winter).
 Just like the seasons, a woman’s menstrual cycle has four distinct phases: menstrual, follicular, ovulatory, and luteal.

 • MENSTRUAL: the start of your period

 • FOLLICULAR: 7-10 days leading up to ovulation

 Keep in mind that every woman’s cycle is different, and it is normal for lengths to vary.
 Your cycle may be longer or shorter than the phases listed above.
 If your cycle is absent or irregular, use my hormone balancing eBook to heal your hormones, naturally!